Willcox & Gibbs

 as orders rocketed.

-Sharp grew into one of the finest precision engineers in
+Sharpe grew into one of the finest precision engineering

 America.
 To begin with the castings were made down the road by